 An HE STA that sends a Control frame in an HE ER SU PPDU format shall use:

-DCM encoding if the most recent successfully received PPDU sent by the HE STA to the soliciting STA after association used DCM; otherwise the STA shall not use DCM for the Control frame.
+DCM encoding if the most recent successfully received PPDU sent by the HE STA, after association, to the STA soliciting the control frame used DCM; otherwise the STA shall not use DCM for the Control frame.

-106-tone HE ER SU PPDU if the most recent successfully received PPDU sent by the HE STA to the soliciting STA after association was a 106-tone HE ER SU PPDU; otherwise the STA shall not use a 106-tone HE ER SU PPDU for the Control frame.(#9966)
+106-tone HE ER SU PPDU if the most recent successfully received PPDU sent by the HE STA, after association, to the STA soliciting the control frame was a 106-tone HE ER SU PPDU; otherwise the STA shall not use a 106-tone HE ER SU PPDU for the Control frame.(#9966)(#12653)

 NOTE—TX parameter switching occurs in subsequent TXOPs.
 A STA that solicits a Control frame from a peer STA accounts for the TX parameter of the Control frame to calculate the expected duration of the TXOP.
 The responding STA determines that the most recent PPDU sent to the soliciting STA is successfully received if it receives an immediate acknowledgment by the soliciting STA in response to the PPDU.(#9963)